 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-We may collect, use, store and transfer different kinds of Personal Data about you which we have grouped together follows:
+We may collect, use, store, and transfer different kinds of Personal Data about you which we have grouped together as follows:

-- Contact data includes email address and telephone numbers
+- Contact data includes email addresses and telephone numbers

 - Marketing and communications data include your preferences in receiving marketing from us and our third parties and your communication preferences